jhannes/logevents/README.md

 * [Display logs on a web dashboard](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/WebLogEventObserver.html)
 * [Elasticsearch](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/ElasticsearchLogEventObserver.html).
 Logging directly to Elastic search Index API avoids edge cases when writing and parsing log files
 * [Azure Application Insights](https://jhannes.github.io/logevents/apidocs/org/logevents/extend/azure/ApplicationInsightsLogEventObserver.html) (requires optional com.microsoft.azure:applicationinsights-core dependency)
+* [JMX integration](https://jhannes.github.io/logevents/apidocs/org/logevents/jmx/LogEventsMBeanFactory.html) to view the configuration and tweak log levels

 ## Quick start:

-1. Add `org.logevents:logevents:0.1.23` to your `pom.xml`.
+1. Add `org.logevents:logevents:0.1.28` to your `pom.xml`.
 Right away, you will by default get logged event at INFO and higher to the console with a reasonable format, including color coding if your environment supports it.
 Your tests will log at WARN and the format will include which test method caused the log event.
 2. Add `logevents.properties` to your current working directory or `src/main/resources` with the line `root=WARN` to only log warning and higher.
 You can also add for example `logger.my.package.name=DEBUG` to log a particular package at DEBUG level.
 Read more about [logevents.properties](https://jhannes.github.io/logevents/apidocs/org/logevents/config/DefaultLogEventConfigurator.html).
 If you want to get messages from the internals of LogEvents, add `logevents.status=DEBUG`.
 3. Add `observer.console.threshold=WARN` and set `root=DEBUG file,console` to write debug log events to [the file](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/FileLogEventObserver.html) `logs/<your-app-name>-%date.log` and warning events to [console](https://jhannes.github.io/logevents/apidocs/org/logevents/observers/ConsoleLogEventObserver.html).
 4. Add the lines `observer.file.formatter=PatternLogEventFormatter`, `observer.file.formatter.pattern=%logger{20}: %message` and `observer.file.filename=logs/mylog-%date.txt` to change the file location and message format.
 See <a href="https://jhannes.github.io/logevents/apidocs/org/logevents/formatting/PatternLogEventFormatter.html">PatternEventLogFormatter</a> for more details.